diptarupNandi/selSweeps/README.md

 An ongoing project for detecting genomic signatures of  selective sweeps.
-Contains Shell pipelines and R scripts for population genetic analysis scripts.
+Contains Shell pipelines and R scripts for population genetic analyses.
 More details will follow shortly